 * Tor: Reader's Guide to the New DC Universe

 Though Tim Callahan's reader's guide started out as snapshots of the initial DC New 52 series, he's added to it with addendum updates for the Second and Third Wave series.
 This set of posts may not be as technically detailed as some of the others, but it stands as a good guide to how the New 52 has unfolded over time with short write-ups of all the books.

 * DC New 52 Trade Paperback Timeline

 Last but not least, if I can be permitted a plug, some readers still haven't noticed that the DC Comics Trade Paperback Timeline now includes DC New 52 books!
-The timeline contains all the New 52 Vol. 1s and is now updated with a bunch of the Vol. 2s.
+The timeline contains all the New 52 Vol. 1s, as well as a majority of the Vol. 2s and 3s.
 As always, the DC TPB Timeline offers a clear reading order for how to read the New 52 collections, as well as explanations for why the books are listed the way they are.
 Our New 52 TPB timeline follows the "old" DC Universe timeline, and makes reference to events of the past where they're still in continuity.

 And even though you can go to the DC Universe Trade Paperback Timeline for all your reading order information, here's a snapshot of the guide to the DC New 52 trades -- you can find more information and future volumes on the timeline.

 • Superman: Action Comics Vol. 1: Superman and the Men of Steel (review)

 Both of these titles take place around five years prior to the present.
 The story in Action Comics takes place before Justice League, but DC published Justice League first and meant it to be the starting place for the DC New 52.